thespaceofallpotential/common-x--example-1/README.md

 The interesting thing about *"intersection/ common-x problems"*, is that, where the solution for a *"subset problem"* must be defined *(explicitly or implicitly)* in advance or externally, for *"intersection/ common-x problems"*, the solution is undefined until found.

-Often the discussion of the evolution of cogntion is waylaid by a dependency on pre-determined solutions, which cognition must then solve -- but a far simpler, far more humble origin to our own cognitive circumstances, *(the echoes of which persist as analogical cognitive mechanics)*, is that attention *(to the defintion and subsequent exploration of solutions)* must result naturally in some way.
+Often the discussion of the evolution of cogntion is waylaid by a dependency on pre-determined solutions, which cognition must then solve -- but a far simpler, far more humble origin to our own cognitive circumstances, is that attention *(to the defintion and subsequent exploration of solutions)* must result naturally in some way, which, *(i think uncontrovertially and inescapably)*, aligns with the structural and operational mechanics of *"intersection/ common-x problems"* to be described in a series of related repositories

-In a way which, i think uncontrovertially and inescapably, aligns with the structural and operational mechanics of *"intersection/ common-x problems"*.
+> *(but also the echoes and mechanics of which persist, as the same analogical basis for cognition as described by Douglas Hofstadter in "Surfaces and Essences")*

 This repository will contain the details of one example -- *(example 1)* -- of *"intersection/ common-x problems"*; and will be referenced by other more detailed analyticcal and synthetic project repositories.